Skip to main content

 • Influenza vaccination cannot be relied upon as an effective and sole intervention used for the prevention of influenza transmission in healthcare settings;

-• Successful vaccination programs should include educational components that address the benefits and common misconceptions of vaccination;
+• Successful vaccination programs should include educational components that address the benefits and common misconceptions about vaccination;

 • Patients, visitors and staff should be educated regarding influenza vaccination facts and myths;